 Can be relatively energy inefficient for their size, especially in larger rooms

-Most models are priced between $500-$800 which, despite being a significant investment, is much cheaper than the costs you’d incur by buying and installing a full-size air conditioning system.
+Most models are priced between $400 and $1,000 which, despite being a significant investment, is much cheaper than the costs you’d incur by buying and installing a full-size air conditioning system.

-In our latest survey, 73% of respondents said that they are concerned about the amount of energy their portable air conditioner uses.
-Part of the problem is that portable air conditioners are not covered under the Australian government star energy rating system, making it difficult for consumers to gauge the efficiency of products.
-The survey found that there is interest in star energy ratings for portable air conditioners – 81% of respondents said that if given the opportunity they would have purchased a unit with a high star rating.
+In our latest survey, 68% of respondents said that they are concerned about the amount of energy their portable air conditioner uses.
+Part of the problem is that portable air conditioners are not covered under the Australian government’s energy-efficiency ratings system, making it difficult for consumers to gauge the efficiency of appliances.
+The survey found that there is interest in energy star ratings for portable air conditioners – 78% of respondents said that if given the opportunity, they would have purchased a unit with a high star rating.

 Air conditioning units are rated either by their power requirement in kW (kilowatts) or less commonly by the amount of heat energy they dissipate, measured in BTU (British Thermal Units).
-Many of the units we found online had an energy output of 3.52 to 6 kW.
+Most of the portable air conditioners we found online had an energy output of between 2.9kW and 5.3kW.

-Take for example the Dimplex (DC10RC) 3kW portable reverse-cycle air conditioner.
-With an output of 3kW, and assuming electricity costs of 23c per kWh, this unit would cost 69c per hour to run.
+Take for example the Rinnai (RPC35WA) 3.5kW portable air conditioner.
+With an output of 3.5kW, and assuming electricity costs of 30c per kWh, this unit would cost $1.05 per hour to run.
 In the middle of summer, we imagine your air conditioner could be getting quite a workout, so it pays to be mindful of the dreaded electricity bill when turning on your portable air conditioner.
-Remember that costs will naturally vary depending on your electricity rates.
+Remember that running costs will naturally vary depending on your specific electricity rates.

 Portable air conditioners lose much of their effectiveness when cooling larger areas.
 Specifically, the amount of power you need from a portable air conditioner will depend on how much heat needs to be dissipated from the room.
-This varies based on several factors such as room size, window size, insulation, humidity, etc. There are several online calculators that can help you discern how powerful an air conditioner you’ll need, such as this one from FairAir.
+This naturally varies based on several factors such as room size, window size, insulation, humidity, etc. There are several online calculators that can help you discern how powerful an air conditioner you’ll need, such as this one from FairAir.
+But as a general guide:

 While portable air conditioners are generally quite sparse in the features department compared to larger models, there are still several useful functions and features you should look out for:

-Canstar Blue commissioned Colmar Brunton to survey 6,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased a portable air conditioner in the last 3 years – in this case, 455 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased a portable air conditioner in the last 3 years (this includes an air conditioner than can be picked up and moved, not one that is permanently installed) – in this case, 529 people.

 Air Conditioner Reviews & Ratings - April 20th